kir-kalinin/Complexity-continuum-within-Ising-formulation-of-NP-problems/README.md

 - the Mobius ladder graphs,
 - the rewired Mobius ladder graphs.

-The interaction strengths can be taken from the unweighted, bimodal, and Gaussian distributions.
+The interaction strengths can be considered unweighted or can be taken from the bimodal and Gaussian distributions.

 The available methods for solving the Ising model are:
 - the exact commercial solver Gurobi (the free academic license is available at